driessene/acoustic_camera/readme.md

 - signal_power - float: The power of the signal matrix.
 - noise_power - float: The power of the simulated noise.

-## CSVToPipeline
-Reads from a CSV file, and injects its contents into the pipeline.
-It is a good idea to record data to be used with this with MatrixToCSV.

-### Properties
-- path - str: The path of the source data
-- blocksize - int: The number of rows / cols to include per block
-- axis - int: The axis to iterate over.
-Must be either 0 or 1.
-Equivalent to numpy axis.

 ## Filter - Stage
 A filter is a [digital filter](https://en.wikipedia.org/wiki/Digital_filter).
 These filters can either be FIR or IIR filters